 1950 - The Leo Mesner House, 1141 Stone Canyon Road, Bel Air area of Los Angeles CA. Unbuilt.

-1950 - The Museum of Modern Art (MOMA) Woman's Home Companion Exhibition House, 4 West 54th Street, New York NY.
-Designed with Johnson and Day.
-After the exhibition, the house was disassembled.
+1950 - The Woman's Home Companion Exhibition House, 4 West 54th Street, New York NY.
+Designed with Joseph Johnson and Alfred Day.
+After the exhibition at the Museum of Modern Art (MOMA), the house was disassembled.
 No one knows what happened to it.
-A model from 1950 was discovered in the basement of the model maker Theodore Conrad’s home in Jersey City and was bought by MOMA (bottom photo).
+A model from 1950 was discovered in the basement of the model maker Theodore Conrad's home in Jersey City and was bought by MOMA (bottom photo).
 Details.

 1951 - The Leo Mesner House I, 13957 Valley Vista Boulevard, Los Angeles CA. Sold in 2011 to the James Whitney Trust.
 Photo by Michael Locke.